 Once you ascend the third ridge system in the Muddy Mountains, turn right (West) and head for the highest point.
 This is where I took the great panorama video and slides on this page.
 I believe some of the darker rocks on this third ridge may be an ancient sea floor.
 There are bands of brown stones in the rocks on the third ridge, and it’s all reminiscent of the kinds of rocks I saw on Fossil Ridge in the Sheep Mountain Range.

 As you’re viewing the landscape of the Muddy Mountains Wilderness, note the high points so you can make plans to ascend each of these.
 For example, there’s a pretty distinctive ridge toward the Overton Arm of Lake Mead (West and East Longwell Ridge?).
-That may potentially be accessed from Northshore Road in Lake Mead National Park at the intersection of Echo Bay Road – a future adventure.
-There’s a sketchy map of the Muddy Mountains Wilderness area on the Lake Mead National Park Overview page – click on the Overton Arm map.
+That may potentially be accessed from Northshore Road in Lake Mead National Recreation Area at the intersection of Echo Bay Road – a future adventure.
+There’s a sketchy map of the Muddy Mountains Wilderness area on the Lake Mead National Recreation Area Overview page – click on the Overton Arm map.
 To the South is another high point, Bitter Ridge, which would be accessed by what looks like a 10-mile run (or 4WD trip on the Back Country Byway-if 4WDs are allowed there) at the 25.5 mile marker on Northshore Road.
 This is about as specific as I can get after just one incursion into this wilderness area that is 1/3rd the size of the State of Rhode Island!